boschresearch/elias_aifbo/README.md

 * also include the 2024 building sensor data from source Zenodo, [part 1](https://zenodo.org/records/12590466), [part 2](https://zenodo.org/records/14591934), see competition page for details
-* some timeseries may rather need linear interpolation instead of the forward fill (ffill) that is currently used (reason for the ffill is that, at least for some time series, the recodring is change-triggered).
+* some timeseries may rather need linear interpolation instead of the forward fill (ffill) that is currently used (reason for the ffill is that, at least for some time series, the recording is change-triggered).
 * and of course the model and training which lies at the core of the competition, and is currently just a toy example

 Purpose of the repository and disclaimer